-Banner Health Library Services staff are available to assist Banner providers, employees and affiliates with information resources.
+Banner Health Library Services staff are available to assist all Banner providers, employees and affiliates with information resources.

 In addition to providing the full text of requested articles, Banner Health Library Services will perform literature searches on topics requested by Banner affiliates.
 Some communication is needed for all search requests, and librarians are able to provide better search results when users complete the research request form.